How to invest in gold: Ways to buy gold & key considerations

 It’s a hedge against inflation

+Gold is traditionally used as a way to help maintain purchasing power, particularly when inflation is persistent.
 When inflation is high, the purchasing power of the dollar decreases.
 But the value of gold typically increases when there's a devaluation of traditional currency.
-So, by investing in gold, investors attempt to actively hedge against inflation.8
+By investing in gold, investors attempt to actively hedge against inflation.3

 It tends to perform well amidst uncertainty